MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

 2. Select one of the following options from the **Restrictions** list:
     - **Number**: Only accept input in number format.
 You can select from various options such as **Only number**, **Greater than**, **Less than**, **Between**, and others.
     - **Email**: Only accept input that's a valid email address.
     - **Custom**: Define a regular expression, and only accept input that matches the defined expression.
+You can also add an optional description to the regular expression suggesting user the format in which the text input is expected.
+Let's say you want to define a character limit for the text input field that allows entering up to 200 English characters.
+You'll enter the regular expression as `\b[A-Za-z0-9]{200}\b`.

 ## Calculate sentiments from responses to text-based questions